 2. What to do about it.

-Second, we distill the best evidence to establish what is effective and what to do, exploring solutions across the entire ecosystem of interventions.
-Read more about ecosystems here.
+Second, we distill the best evidence to establish what is effective and what to do, exploring solutions at the systems level.

 3. How to talk about it.

-Third, we establish which story to tell about what to do.
+Third, we establish how to talk about it.
 Research shows that facts alone won’t change people’s beliefs or actions.
-At The Workshop we use science to understand and work with people’s existing beliefs, to help them make sense of and integrate new facts in a way that motivates action.
-We call it the science of storytelling and messaging.
+At The Workshop we use science to understand how to reframe the conversation to help people understand and support the solutions that work and motivate people to act.
+We call this the science of storytelling.